SitemapKlarity storyJoin usMedicationServiceAbout us

 Is Ritalin safe for older adults?

 The use of standard-release and long-acting release Ritalin haven’t been studied in elderly or geriatric people.
 They are proven safe and effective for adults in general though.
 With their potential side effects on blood pressure and heart rate, anyone taking Ritalin should be cautious.
-And older adults who may be more prone to heart problems, should be carefully screened and monitored before and while taking Ritalin.
+Older adults who may be more prone to heart problems should be carefully screened and monitored before and while taking Ritalin.

 Why does Ritalin make adults feel calm?